Click for Dog Grooming Equipment & Supplies (Affiliate Link)

 I hope you gained some valuable information from this article about the typical dog groomer salary.
 If you are already operating as a dog groomer, please leave a comment to let us know where you are working, whether you are working for another groomer or for yourself and the level of dog grooming salary you have been able to enjoy so far.
 This kind of information will help others immeasurably.
 I look forward to your comments.

-For additional information, when estimating dog groomers salaries, you might like to factor in the average dog groomers prices.
+For additional information, when estimating dog groomers salaries, you might like to factor in the average dog groomers charges.
 Here is one article, for example, that discusses costs of dematting a dog: De-Matting Fees .
 Articles like this can give you an idea of typical charges and you can also check your local area for current charges to further refine your pet groomer salary estimates for your particular locality.

 ~ Guest ~